 These funds, together with matching funding from Bromley Council, support from many local businesses and grants from the Big Lottery Fund, enabled the completion of the much anticipated conversion of the Old Court House into the amazing building we now know as Community House.

 Our First President

-We extend our sincere thanks to Sir Roger Sims who was the first President of Community House.
+We extend our sincere thanks to Sir Roger Sims who was the first President of Bromley Voluntary Sector Trust.
 Sir Roger was a tireless contributor and an inspiration in the development of this community building.
 He continued to serve as an active and committed President until July 2019.

 Our founding tenants

 Rather unusually, what the inside of the new Community House looks like today is predominately down to practical input from the five founding tenants of the building.

 Each of these voluntary and community groups had differing needs, but all were taken into account and incorporated, as much as possible, by the architects to ensure Community House was really bespoke and fit for purpose.

 Age UK Bromley & Greenwich, Citizens Advice Bromley, Community Links Bromley, deafPLUS and Relate are the modern-day successors of these founding tenants.
 They are still with us and form the very core of the building.